A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

-In this subsection the treatment variable $A$ is assumed to be binary only for simplicity of presentation (Swanson et al. 2018).
-Henceforth, however, the treatment variable is allowed to be continuous, in which case the ATE can be formulated as $E[Y(a')] - E[Y(a)]$ for some fixed $a,a'$, or as the so-called incremental causal effect $E[Y(A+\delta)] - E[Y(A)]$ (Kennedy 2019; Rothenh\"ausler and Yu 2019), or the derivative effect curve $a \mapsto \frac{d}{da} E[Y(a)]$ (Zhang and Chen 2025).
+In this subsection the treatment variable $A$ has been assumed to be binary only for simplicity of presentation.
+Henceforth, however, the treatment variable is allowed to be continuous, in which case the ATE can be formulated as $E[Y(a')] - E[Y(a)]$ for some fixed $a,a'$, or as the so-called incremental causal effect $E[Y(A+\delta)] - E[Y(A)]$ \citep{kennedy, rothenhausler}, or the derivative effect curve $a \mapsto \frac{d}{da} E[Y(a)]$ \citep{zhang_chen}.
 Indeed, it is the derivative effect curve that serves as the most natural generalization of ATE in the context of continuous treatments.
-In a linear model setting, ATE is identical to a constant derivative effect curve, which can be estimated from the regression coefficient of $A$.
-See the Instrumental Variable subsection, below, for further detail.
+The estimation of ATE is immensely simplified in a linear constant-effect model setting, because then the regression coefficient of $A$ measures a constant marginal causal effect.
+In turn, the regression coefficient measures $ATE$ if it is interpreted as the linear constant effect per one-unit increase in the treatment variable; see the Concluding Remarks section in this paper for further discussion.